 A short stretch session is a great way to get your blood flowing.
 You can do some sun salutations or find another short yoga routine that makes you feel awake.
 There are plenty on YouTube!

-Besides feeling energized, stretching has many other benefits that are especially great for people working a desk job.
+Besides feeling energised, stretching has many other benefits that are especially great for people working a desk job.

 Take a power nap